Abhishekagarwal1597/Golang/Go Best Practice.md

 var myArray [5]int
 myArray := [5]int{1, 2, 3, 4, 5}
 myArray := [...]int{1, 2, 3, 4, 5}
+var slice []int //for creating a null slice

 4- In Go, you can declare and initialize a variable using the := shortcut notation.
 This shorthand declaration syntax can be used only within functions, as it declares and initializes a variable at the same time.
 Ex - func example() {